ffmpeginteropx/FFmpegInteropX/README.md

 Minimum: **FFmpeg 4.0**

 An exception will be thrown if FFmpegInterop is used with anything lower than the minimum version.
-The recommended version has been tested and is what we currently recommend to use with FFmpegInterop-lukasf/master.
+The recommended version has been tested and is what we currently recommend to use with FFmpegInteropX.

 A legacy branch exists which tagets **FFmpeg 3.4.2**.